5 Ways Data Analytics Helps Your Business Grow

 As big data goes on proliferating at full tilt, analytics is the linchpin that holds your business together.

-However, there is no shortage of organizations still refuse to adopt it.
-They hesitate as to why they have to go through all the hassle if their legacy software could manage to “store” their critical information.
+However, there is no shortage of organizations that still refuse to adopt it.
+They hesitate as to why they have to go through all the hassle if their legacy software could manage to store and visualize their critical information.
 Locked in the spreadsheet world, these laggards make poor use, or worse, waste their valuable data as a consequence.

 In this article, we will look at some of the typical use cases of data analytics and how it can encourage your growth.